 (b) The board shall consist of eight (8) members appointed by the city council and a member of the commission on human rights appointed by the commission.
 Members shall serve without compensation.

 (c) Board members must be residents of Columbia and registered voters.
 Board members may not be employed by the city, be a party to any pending litigation against the city, be an elected public office holder, or be a candidate for elected public office.Board members should reflect the cultural and racial diversity of Columbia and have no serious criminal record.
 The police chief shall obtain a criminal history of all applicants for membership on the board and advise the city council of any convictions for violations of federal, state or local law.

 (d) Three (3) of the members first appointed by the city council shall serve terms of two (2) years, three (3) shall serve terms of three (3) years and two (2) shall serve terms of four (4) years.
 Thereafter, members appointed by the city council shall serve terms of three (3) years.
-No member appointed by the city council shall serve more than two (2) consecutive full terms.
 The member appointed by the commission on human rights shall serve a term of one (1) year.
-The member appointed by the commission on human rightsshall not serve more than six (6) consecutive years.
 Vacancies shall be filled for unexpired terms in the same manner as the original appointments.

 (e) The board may recommend to the city council that a board member be removed from the board if the member persistently fails to perform the duties of office.

 (Ord.
 No. 20331, §1, 7-20-09; Ord.
 No. 21848, §1, 10-7-13; Ord.
 No. 22463, § 1, 6-1-15)

 (a) The board shall elect a chair and vice-chair from among its members.
 The term of these officers shall be one (1) year.
 The chair shall preside at meetings.
 The vice-chair shall preside when the chair is absent or otherwise unable to preside.